 Following breakfast, it is time to set off on a hike, (approx. 12km) following a trail through wooded valleys to the lush green orchards of Orjan Village which offers you the chance to witness rural life in the area.
 A natural spring, lined by poplar trees, gives a wonderful contrast to the arid mountains at the beginning of the trail.
 Hike past dramatic rock walls and old water mills which were once used by the local people to grind their seeds.
 Enjoy a fresh picked traditional meal in an orchard, with fig, pomegranate, apple and apricots.
 In the afternoon, visit the great 12th century Islamic castle built around 1184/85 by the famous Islamic leader Salah al-Din.
 (B,LB,D)

-Today you will set out on foot, passing through beautiful sandstone gorges.
-This hike brings you downhill to Feynan (approx. 14km) for an overnight stay in Feynan Eco Lodge, where you will experience the enchanting world of authentic Bedouin hospitality and natural beauty deep in the heart of the mountainous Dana Biosphere Reserve.
+Today you will set out on foot, through the Dana Nature Reserve which is characterised by a chain of valleys and mountains which extend from the top of the Jordan Rift Valley down to the desert lowlands of Wadi Araba.
+You will hike for approx 6 hours (14km) passing through beautiful sandstone gorges.
+This hike brings you downhill to Feynan where 3000 years ago copper had been mined.
+Enjoy an overnight stay in Feynan Eco Lodge, where you will experience the enchanting world of authentic Bedouin hospitality and natural beauty deep in the heart of the mountainous Dana Biosphere Reserve.